-The Clinical Laboratory Science Program (CLS) provides students with a broad academic experience from education in the liberal arts to hands-on clinical laboratory experience.
-Thus, students are prepared for a wide range of career opportunities.
-Clinical Lab Scientists carry out diagnostic procedures in clinical and industrial laboratories, and they are the indispensable, top-level laboratory personnel, that is, supervisors, specialists, and teachers.
-Many CLS graduates become active in medical research, and opportunities in independent laboratories and biotechnology industries are increasing.
-The Clinical Laboratory Science Program can also prepare students for graduate work leading to advanced degrees.
+The clinical laboratory science program (CLS) provides students with a wide range of laboratory based career opportunities.
+Clinical lab scientists carry out diagnostic procedures in clinical, industrial, and research laboratories.
+They are the indispensable, top-level laboratory personnel, that is, supervisors, specialists, and teachers.
+Many CLS graduates become active in medical research, and opportunities in independent laboratories and biotechnology industries.
+The CLS program can also prepare students for graduate work leading to advanced degrees.